-Semesters offered: Fall, Winter, Spring
+Semesters offered: Fall, Spring

 Credits: The Clinic accepts students registered for 2, 3, or 4 credits for the semester.

 Required Class Component: Students enrolled in the Clinic must also enroll in the Public Health Law and Policy Seminar.
-Students enrolled in the winter clinic must take the fall course.

 About the Public Health Law & Policy Seminar